LucaReggiannini/revshellSerial/README.md

 - ESP8266 (USB COM device): exposes a virtual COM port and forwards data between COM and a Wi-Fi connection
 - Android phone: provides the Wi-Fi Rogue access point used by the ESP8266 to reach the Internet

 The target does not use its own network adapters for this traffic.
-Data goes:
+Data path:

 PowerShell Reverse Shell -> COM port -> ESP8266 -> Wi-Fi Rogue access point -> Internet -> Command and Control